LVMark: Robust Watermark for Latent Video Diffusion Models: Introduction

-Experimental results demonstrate that our method outperforms all reasonable baselines, particularly in terms of video consistency as well as robustness against attacks.
-Specifically, embedding a 512-bit watermark into DynamiCrafter~\cite{xing2025dynamicrafter} achieves a Fréchet Video Distance of 68.94, proving superior temporal consistency over state-of-the-art (SOTA) methods.
-After applying H.264 compression, crop, and frame drop attacks, our method achieves a bit accuracy of 99.16\%, outperforming the SOTA method by 37.88\%.
+Experimental results show that our method outperforms all reasonable baselines, particularly in terms of video consistency as well as robustness against attacks.
+In particular, embedding 512-bit watermarks into Open-Sora~\cite{opensora} and DynamiCrafter~\cite{xing2025dynamicrafter} shows superior temporal consistency.
+Our method maintains high bit accuracy across both models even under rigorous distortions, such as H.264 compression, cropping, and frame-dropping.
 We can establish model ownership even in cases of unauthorized use, as depicted in Figure~\ref{fig:fig1}, thanks to our method's ability to embed high-capacity, imperceptible watermarks into video diffusion models.

 Our contributions can be summarized as follows: